Papers, Please: Gameplay

 The player's immigration checkpoint workstation shows the current arrival (left center), the various paperwork the player is currently processing (bottom right), and the current state of the checkpoint (top third).
 A body scan of the arrival reveals a concealed firearm.

 At the end of each in-game day, the player earns money per entrant that is properly processed as well as from any bribes collected, lowered by citation penalties for protocol violations.
-The player then must decide on a simple budget for rent, food, heat and other necessities for their family, if the player goes into debt, the game ends with a game over.
+The player then must decide on a simple budget for rent, food, heat and other necessities for their family; if the player goes into debt, the game ends with a game over.
 Accepting bribes risks being discovered and imprisoned by the government.
-As relations between Arstotzka and nearby countries deteriorate, sometimes due to terrorist attacks, new rules are added such as denying entry to citizens of specific countries or demanding new types of documentation.
+As relations between Arstotzka and nearby countries deteriorate, new rules are added such as denying entry to citizens of specific countries or demanding new types of documentation.
 The player may be challenged with moral dilemmas as the game progresses, such as allowing the supposed spouse of an immigrant through despite lacking complete papers at the risk of accepting a terrorist into the country.
 The game uses a mix of scripted encounters interspersed between randomly generated entrants.

 Over the course of the game, the player encounters members of an organization called EZIC which plots a coup d'état against the Arstotzkan government.
 Decisions made to grant or deny entry to EZIC agents have consequences on the ending of the game.
 The player can also choose to escape to a neighbouring country, Obristan, to start a new life, with or without their family.
 The game has a scripted story mode with twenty possible endings depending on the player's actions, as well as some unlockable randomized endless-play modes.